ntg-mono

 Why advocate

-Children with higher needs or disabilities may not be able to speak up for their rights.
+Children with additional needs including disability may need additional support to speak up for their rights.
 You might need to do this on their behalf.

 You may also need to advocate for your child even if they don’t have a disability.
 It could be because of challenges relating to your child’s: